zk2/human-to-tsquery/README.md

    - Boolean operators: AND (infix), OR (infix), "-" (prefix) with an implied default operator and precedence rules, e.g. "boy OR girl -infant"

+   - Proximity Near Operator (Nx) - `television N2 violence` - Finds words within x number of words from each other, regardless of the order in which they occur.

+   - Proximity Within Operator (Wx)	- `Franklin W2 Roosevelt` - Finds words within x number of words from each other, in the order they are entered in the search.

    - Optional parenthesis for explicitly denoting precedence.

    - Quoted phrases (for proximity matching)